lucaong/lucaongaro.eu/source/_posts/2012-12-10-polyfilling-the-details-tag.markdown

 IE8 and earlier, where things starts to suck
 --------------------------------------------

 So far so good, but many times, even if reluctant, we have to support the infamous legacy IE versions.
 The main problem is that IE8 and earlier do not support the `:not` CSS pseudo-class, which is vital for our polyfill.
-Also, the JavaScript event-handling logic is non-standard.

 One possible solution is to use JavaScript to set a `not-open` class whenever we remove the `open` attribute, so that we can select for it.
 Unfortunately old IE version discard the entire rule when they encounter a selector that they do not support, so we have either to duplicate CSS or to make use of this `not-open` class only, also in browsers that would support the `:not` pseudo-class.

 Also, we have to set this class on every non-open `details` tag upon page load and whenever new `details` elements are added to the DOM.
 This deviates from the standard behavior, and needs additional effort whenever we make use of lazy client-side rendering.